nr768/Module05/README.md

 My favorite game to play is "___".

 Gavin Russell
-Faavorite Game is easily Legend of Zelda: Link to the Past.
+Favorite game is easily The Legend of Zelda: Link to the Past.
 Who doesnt love Zelda?